xintong0087/nnMetamodels/keyPoints.md

 - Training/true QQ plot for good/bad RNN
     - Record the number of epochs run for good/bad RNN
 - Similar to Table 3: fill experiments for HiCap LSTM
+    - Fill Table 9 with results from new experiments
 - Add a boxplot for $N = 1$ like Figure 8.
     - Fill experiments for MLR, QPR, FNN, RNN
     - Different boxes with different colors
-- All the footnotes
-- Delete "LoCap" from "Locap LSTM"
 - In Figure 5, refer to Jessica's result for GMMB/GMAB
 - In Figure 7, add the Pearson correlation onto the graphs
 - In Figure 9 and 10, add the confidence band
+- All the footnotes
+- Delete "LoCap" from "Locap LSTM"